-A few people have asked me recently if it’s legally OK to use Apple Loops in Logic or Garageband in their music.
+Is it legally OK to use Apple Loops in Logic or Garageband in your music?

 The easy answer is “yes, you can legally do it!”
 But that brings up another discussion – should you use them to create your music?